-We have limited space and encourage all interested applicants to apply by February 1.
+We have limited funds and encourage all interested applicants to apply by January 15, 2018.
 Our goal is to make it possible for every motivated budding scientist/researcher to have this unique opportunity.

 How can I set up a Summer Excursion for my science class?

 To visit Vanderbilt through an Aspirnaut™ summer excursion, your class or school or school district will have participated in at least one of our Beaming STEM labs during the school year.
 The excursion costs about $100 per student, including hotel for 2 nights and food during the visit.